 This is the reason why that Enron is viewed by the existing electric power companies as a powerful player that promotes liberalization by regarding itself as a flag-bearer of market mechanism principles – as Mr. Hirl described in the main text – and feel threatened by it, rather than considering it a competitor that challenges them head-on being equipped with a capacity to supply power.

-As an example, when Enron Japan opened its office in Otemachi, Tokyo in October 2000, it began publicizing that electricity charges can be lowered by 10%.
+As an example, when Enron Japan opened its office in Otemachi, Tokyo in October 2000, it began publicizing its services of lowering electricity charges by 10%.
 It also started to visit various enterprises.
 At the moment, Japanese companies, which have entered into a contract with Enron Japan, number “more than five but less than twenty” (according to Mr. Hirl).
 Although Mr. Hirl stressed that “Enron Japan aims to be profitable in Japan”, it is presently forced to spend much time on promotional and educational activities.
 In the meantime, Mr. Hirl is persuading himself that the movement towards liberalization will inevitably happen with much momentum.